akeeba/social-magick/README.md

 This is meant as a quick brain-dump.
 Things here may or may not be implemented and may end up becoming issues to handle later...

-* [ ] Crop anchor: Right now, we use central anchoring.
-We can use the 9 combinations of center and cardinal points for maximum ease of use without case by case left/right adjustments.
-* [ ] Preview Template: store the options in the browser's storage instead of the session (since we can't update the session when doing an AJAX request).
 * [ ] Limit the form tabs for menu items, categories, and articles to specific user groups [gh-46]
     * This is now done in the plugins; just check that this works as expected.
 * [ ] User group restriction for OG image preview in the frontend.
 See notes on [gh-26].